naoki-na/prdd_test/README.md

 prdd_test
 =========
-This is a game that Bevis alsways loses.
+This is a game that Bevis always loses.